open-contracting/standard-development-handbook/docs/meta/style_guide.rst

 Word choice
 -----------

--  Use ``ocid`` to refer to the field and "OCID" to refer to the concept.
+-  Use ``ocid`` to refer to the field and "OCID" to refer to the concept
 -  Prefer "release" and "record" to "OCDS release" and "OCDS record", unless the latter are clearer in context
 -  "user", **not** "data user"
 -  "example", **not** "worked example"